VFS-VRAR/BrickBreaker/README.md

     - [ ] New special bricks: Magma bricks, Frozen Bricks

 * Levels
-    - [ ] Create new levels with special properties and using new bricks
+    - [ ] Create new levels with special properties and use new bricks

 # optionals: